Estimating the Jones polynomial for Ising anyons on noisy quantum computers

-Finally, one can move beyond NISQ and consider evaluating the Jones polynomial via the unitary representations of the braid group, in which case the quantum amplitudes to which the problem reduces to involve circuits comprising gates from a universal gateset.
-In this case, evaluating the Jones polynomial for small knots for which the full polynomial is known constitutes a benchmark for the first error corrected quantum computers.
+Finally, one can consider evaluating the Jones polynomial via the unitary representations of the braid group, in which case the quantum amplitudes to which the problem reduces to involve circuits comprising gates from a universal gateset.

 Finally, another general direction for further work would be to adapt this work around the problem of estimating partition functions of families of classical spin models, such as Ising or Potts.
 In addition, similar benchmarks for NISQ as well as error corrected processors as what we argue for in this work can be defined in terms of classical spin models.
 More interestingly even, using quantum computers to execute the H-test allows for the exploration of the average case behaviour of problem families whose complexity is known, conjectured, or unknown.